calc1f4r/Mon-tout/general-findings/Generalchecks.md

 **Impact**: Critical
 **Likelihood**: Medium
-**Description**: Failures to properly update state variables can lead to inconsistent contract state and security vulnerabilities.
+**Description**: State variables not properly updated after operations can lead to inconsistent contract state and security vulnerabilities.

+**Context**: State update failures frequently occur when developers don't follow the checks-effects-interactions pattern.
+The DAO hack of 2016, which led to the Ethereum hard fork, exploited a state update issue where balance updates occurred after external calls.
+Modern versions of this vulnerability can still be found in complex multi-step operations where state changes are improperly sequenced.

 **Vulnerable Code**:
 ```solidity